Key message: It is not enough to just name the steps of the problem-solving process, each step must be explained and understood.

 2. To stop the climate change without changing the lifestyle would cost a huge amount of money but not enough countries are able or agree to invest this amount of money.

-Third step: Find or have new ideas for the solution
+Fourth step: Find or have new ideas for the solution

 *) "Use economic power" means buying green products and services and investing in "green" business.